 NIH Disclosure Guidance

-Over the course of the last two years, NIH has released a series of notices that have expanded requirements for transparency and updated instructions for Other Support and Biographical Sketches.
-As part of the NIH effort to expand and enhance transparency, new Biographical Sketch and Other Support forms were released on 5/5/21.
-The new forms will be required on 1/25/2022.
-However, NIH requires the disclosure of the information their new instructions request now.
+Over the course of the last few years, NIH has released a series of notices that have expanded requirements for transparency and updated instructions for Other Support and Biographical Sketches.

 It is important that each researcher submitting Biographical Sketches and/or Other Support pages carefully review their own forms to assure that they are complete and accurate.
 Researchers are encouraged to ask OSP for guidance if there are questions about what needs to be disclosed.
 The OSP website is intended to serve as a resource, but individual scenarios can be complex or nuanced and we are happy to assist in talking through individual questions.